racket/racket/racket/src/README.txt

     current directory, "[here]" is possibly unnecessary, or possibly just "./", depending on your shell and PATH setting.

-    If the `--prefix` flag is omitted, the executables are built for an in-place installation (i.e., the parent of the directory containing this README will be used directly).
+    If the `--prefix` flag is omitted and if directories like `bindir` and `libdir` appear to be the default paths or the `--enable-origtree` flag is specified, then executables are built for an in-place installation (i.e., the parent of the directory containing this README will be used directly).
 Unless `--enable-shared` is used, the "racket" directory can be moved later; most system administrators would recommend that you use